-Eco City means the area in Birmingham bound by Lincoln Avenue west of Woodward; north on Adams to Holland; south on Torry Street to 14 Mile Road; and north on Madison Avenue to Lincoln Avenue.
+Eco City means the area in Birmingham generally bound by: the intersection of 14 Mile Road and Woodward Avenue west to Grant Street; north on Grant Street to Lincoln Street; east on Lincoln Street to Adams Road; north on Adams Road to Holland Street; east on Holland Street to Torry Street; and south on Torry Street to Emmons Avenue.
 Eco City is also known as the Leinbach-Humphrey Woodward Avenue Subdivision and contains a collection of bungalows developed by Leinbach-Humphries Company in the early 1900s.